Create your own personalized New Moon ritual to make positive changes in your life and connect with yourself on a deeper level.

 Journal your responses.
 Writing, especially with pen and paper, is magic on it’s own.
 It helps our brains process things differently than just thinking alone.

-If you need a little help digging deeper into what’s showing up for you, check in with your tarot cards if you have them, or read your monthly tarotscope.
+If you need a little help digging deeper into what’s showing up for you, check in with your tarot cards if you have them (see the New Moon Tarot Spread below), or read your monthly tarotscope.

 From there, you can set an intention for the month ahead based on how you’re feeling and any major thoughts you’ve had.
 If nothing is clearly coming up for you during this ritual, DON’T WORRY.
 That’s completely normal.

 Sleep on it and come back to set your intention the next day or two when it comes to you naturally.

 If you want to get down with some witchy sh*t, try this simple candle magic set up:

 - Place a white candle in a small bowl of water with a pinch of sea salt or sand (the wick and top of the candle should, of course, be comfortably above the water).
 Light it.

 - Take two small pieces of paper and write what you’re letting go of on one and what you’d like to cultivate on the other.